a3chron/gith/README.md

 ## Contributing

-Contributions are welcome, but please remember to use [conventional commits](https://www.conventionalcommits.org/) (at least when naming the PR).
+Contributions are welcome, please use [conventional commits](https://www.conventionalcommits.org/) for constant commit message style.
+If you struggle with conventinal commits, check out [Meteor](https://github.com/stefanlogue/meteor).
-For features or possible improvements please create an issue.
+For feature requests or possible improvements please create an issue.

 Build using: